Part of System Constraints

 System access

-A person can genuinely want to change and still fall back into old behavior.
+A person can genuinely want to change and still fall back into old output.

 That does not automatically mean the intention is fake.
-It means the new behavior is not yet safe, stable or available enough within the system.
+It means the new response is not yet safe, stable or available enough within the system.

 HSP distinguishes between conscious intention and available system route.